djthegr8/Face-recognition-tfjs/README.md

 # Face-recognition-tfjs #
 The repository of the Face Recognition TFjS article on deploying models.

-Made by Dweep Joshipura, Co-author and DL Head at [LightSpeedAC](https://lightspeedac.blogspot.com)

 ## Downloading Requirements ##
 To start, you will require
 - Chrome Web Server